 He was a Managing Editor at Ziff-Davis Television, where he wrote and co-hosted The Personal Computing Show, a half-hour weekly television show for beginning computer users that aired on CNBC.
 He created and was a daily contributor to The Site, an hour-long technology newsmagazine that aired nightly on MSNBC, CNBC International, and NBC Superchannel in Europe and Asia.
 Leo won an Emmy in 1997 for his work on The Site.
 He also hosted two shows on TechTV (formerly ZDTV), a 24-hour cable channel dedicated to computers and the Internet.
 Call for Help and The Screen Savers aired live every weekday from 1998 to 2004.

 After Call for Help was cancelled in the US, Leo began producing it in Toronto for Rogers Communications.
 The show aired in Canada on G4TechTV, and Australia on the HOW-TO Channel.
 Rogers moved production to Vancouver in 2007 and renamed it The Lab with Leo Laporte.
 The show ended its ten-year run in May, 2008.

-Founded in April, 2005, his TWiT Netcast Network produces some of the most popular podcasts in the world heard by more than 6 million listeners and viewers each month including shows like this WEEK in TECH, Security Now!, Windows Weekly, MacBreak Weekly, This Week in Google, and The New Screen Savers and the Webby Award winning, Triangulation.
+Founded in April, 2005, his TWiT Netcast Network produces some of the most popular podcasts in the world heard by more than 6 million listeners and viewers each month including shows like this WEEK in TECH, Security Now!, Windows Weekly, MacBreak Weekly, This Week in Google, The New Screen Savers and the Webby Award winning, Triangulation.